eNMS-automation/eNMS/docs/source/automation/results.md

 ![Results Table](../_static/automation/results/results_viewer_1.png)

-Clicking on the the `Results` button here will show next level of Results details - this typically is the outcomes for all Devices for a single service.
+Clicking on the `Results` button here will show next level of Results details - this typically is the outcomes for all Devices for a single service.

 ![Results Table](../_static/automation/results/results_viewer_2.png)

-Clicking on the the `Results` button will show the detailed, specific result data for a single Service and Device.
+Clicking on the `Results` button will show the detailed, specific result data for a single Service and Device.

 ![Results Table](../_static/automation/results/results_viewer_3.png)